Frequently Asked Questions

 Will my friends or neighbors know if you come to investigate?

 Only if you tell them.
 We understand having ghost investigators come to your home may be embarrassing, or draw unwanted attention.
 We try to be very discreet.
 We do have Non-disclosure agreements available to sign if that makes clients feel more comfortable.
-Private businesses and residences we never list by name on the site unless given permission to do so by the clients.
-If we have to field several investigators at a venue we will oftentimes park offsite, and carpool the remaining distance as to reduce the number of vehicles at a home.
+We never use private businesses and residences by name on the site unless given permission to do so by the clients.
+If we bring several investigators at a venue we will oftentimes park offsite, and carpool the remaining distance as to reduce the number of vehicles at a home.
 We also make sure our vehicles are nondescript.
 We won’t be pulling up in front of a home in a vehicle such as the one used in Ghostbusters.

 Can spirits or entities hurt me or my family?

 This is a complex question that requires a complex answer.
 First off, it depends on the type of entity you are dealing with.
-A standard ghost is more likely to cause fear-based on its presence, and your discomfort with that presence.
-I have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
+A standard ghost is more likely to cause fear based on its presence and your discomfort with that presence.
+We have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
 The biggest danger with a ghost in the uneasy feeling we get knowing they are there.

 On the other hand, if an entity is demonic in nature there is a very real danger involved there.
 Scratches and bites are common, but the real damage here is psychological.
 Those entities focus on the destruction of the family unit and the destruction of the individual.
 This is achieved in several different ways, but primarily through putting the families and individuals through extreme stresses.
 More information on these types of entities can be found on the WISPS Demonology page.